NVIDIA/spark-rapids/CONTRIBUTING.md

 ### Building a Distribution for Multiple Versions of Spark

-By default the distribution jar only includes code for a single version of Spark, albeit the jar file layout will be such that it can be accessed only using the Shim loading logic for [multiple Spark versions](./docs/dev/shims.md#run-time-issues).
+By default, the distribution jar only includes code for a single version of Spark, albeit the jar file layout will be such that it can be accessed only using the Shim loading logic for [multiple Spark versions](./docs/dev/shims.md#run-time-issues).
 See [below](#building-a-distribution-for-a-single-spark-release) for dist jar creation without